oscar-barlow/coding-notes/ruby-objects.md

 ## Hashes
 A hash is a data structure, used to associated something you want to store (a value) with the tag you want to summon it with (a key).

-From LRTHW - this is how they work:
+From LRTHW, this is how they work:

 > Let's say you want to find out what the word "Honorificabilitudinitatibus" means.
 Today you would simply copy-paste that word into a search engine and then find out the answer, and we could say a search engine is like a really huge super complex version of the Oxford English Dictionary (OED).
 Before search engines what you would do is this: